Other kinds of funding

 In 2021, a new funding program of the Capital Cultural Fund was launched to support especially relevant exhibitions.

 By guaranteeing the organizers the security they need in order to plan events effectively, the Capital Cultural Fund seeks to facilitate especially relevant exhibitions at both national and international levels, mainly in the visual arts.
-The funding is earmarked for exhibitions taking place in 2023 and 2024.

 Any institution funded by the federal or state government—especially on the Berlin visual arts scene—that has the spatial, human, and organizational resources to realize especially relevant exhibitions is eligible for funding from this program.